 If a close friend or family member is going through the recovery process, it’s important for you to be as supportive and helpful as possible.
 This doesn’t mean that you enable them to use.
 Instead, it means that you’re there to remind them they have someone rooting for them.

-The opiate recovery process is far from easy, but it’s necessary to avoid an early death.
+The road to recovery from addiction to opiates is far from easy, but it’s necessary to avoid an early death.
 If you’re ready to start your journey to a better life, get in touch with us today.